ptcrealitylab/vuforia-spatial-toolbox-userinterface/README.md

 # vuforia-spatial-toolbox-userinterface

-The vuforia-spatial-toolbox-userinterface contains the large majority of the code for rendering the user interface and for client user interactions.
+The vuforia-spatial-toolbox-userinterface contains the large majority of the code for rendering the user interface and for client-user interactions.
 It is a web application that is built to run in a WebView in the [vuforia-spatial-toolbox-ios](https://github.com/ptcrealitylab/vuforia-spatial-toolbox-ios) application, which provides device-specific APIs such as AR tracking.
 All content rendering, user interactions, and most communication with [Vuforia Spatial Edge Servers](https://github.com/ptcrealitylab/vuforia-spatial-edge-server) takes place in the userinterface repository.

 ## Installation